MoranWeissman/devops-interview-questions/questions/05_kubernetes.md

 <details>
   <summary>Hints / Key Points</summary>

-  - Look at **logs** from the pod’s container(s).
+  - Inspect logs from the pod/container.
-  - Check the events or error messages for that pod.
+  - Check events or error messages for the pod.
-  - See if it’s an OOM kill, a code issue, or a config problem.
+  - See if it’s an OOM kill, code exception, or config problem.
 </details>

 ---